GoAnywhere File Transfer Glossary

 The Secure Folders module in GoAnywhere provides access to authorized files and folders on the server through the Web Client.
 With Secure Folders, files can be transferred quickly between the desktop and server over HTTPS.

 Stands for Secure File Transfer Protocol (SFTP).
 It is a secure version of File Transfer Protocol (FTP), which facilitates data access and data transfer over a Secure Shell (SSH) data stream.
-It is part of the SSH Protocol.

 This is a way to safely share your critical information both internally and externally with Clearswift and HelpSystems’ first integrated A-DLP and Threat Prevention solution for MFT.